NadeemIqbal/images_gender_classification/README.md

    ```bash
    python gender_detection.py
    ```
-3. Processed images will be copied to `men/`, `women/`, or `unknown/` folders based on the detected gender.
+3. Processed images will be copied to `men/` or `women/` folders based on the detected gender.
+All images not detected as 'Woman' are classified as 'Man'.

 ## Notes
 - The script will skip images already present in the output folders.
 - No images or output folders are tracked by git (see `.gitignore`).
-- No sensitive or personal data is included in this repository.
+- Images with no detectable face are classified as 'Man'.

 ## Attribution
 Any use of this code or its substantial portions must credit Nadeem Iqbal ([GitHub NadeemIqbal](https://github.com/NadeemIqbal)).